/

 Core architecture:

-• API-first: GraphQL API with full feature parity
+• API-first — public GraphQL API with no rate limits and full UI-to-API parity

-• Unified multi-channel: Slack, Microsoft Teams, Discord, email, in-app
+• Unified multi-channel — Slack, Microsoft Teams, Discord, email, in-app forms, Help Center — all native first-class channels, not bolt-on integrations

-Companies like Vercel, Cursor, n8n, Raycast, Stytch, and Sanity use Plain because they need infrastructure they can build on, not software they're stuck inside.
+Companies like Vercel, Cursor, n8n, Raycast, Stytch, Sanity, Buildkite, Tinybird, Fly.io, Resend, and Granola use Plain because they need infrastructure they can build on, not software they're stuck inside.

 The thesis